vsolovyov/blog/content/good-webcams.md

 deep down and going full-time on the problem for years, but it seems much more risky now.

-Also I should mention is that this market is basically indefensible.
+Also I should mention that this market is basically indefensible.
 What prevents established players from doing pretty much the same, when they will see that there is a good niche?
 They just go to the same suppliers, get same or better parts/prices and crush a startup using their established distribution channels.

-I remember a staple phrase from a lot of interviews, something along the lines of "If I knew how hard will it be, I wouldn't do it".
-Here we are, knowing how hard will it be, and not doing it.
+I remember a staple phrase from a lot of interviews, something along the lines of "If I knew how hard it would be, I wouldn't do it".
+Here we are, knowing how hard it will be, and not doing it.

 I'm just going back to my SaaS, which is much more defensible, thank you very much.